-- Listening to the views of parents/ carers and child - If a child does not make progress or there is a concern about a possible Special Educational Need, the class teacher will have a discussion with the SENCO (Mrs Johnstone) and parent/ carer about the additional support or provision needed.
+- Listening to the views of parents/ carers and child - If a child does not make progress or there is a concern about a possible Special Educational Need, the class teacher will have a discussion with the SENDCO (Mrs Johnstone) and parent/ carer about the additional support or provision needed.

-- If necessary, a meeting will be held with the child, parent/ carer, teacher and SENCO to develop an Inclusion Passport.
+- If necessary, a meeting will be held with the child, parent/ carer, teacher and SENDCO to develop an Inclusion Passport.
 Here, we listen to the views of the child, parent/carer and teacher before working together to develop some targets and outlined provision for the child.
 These targets are reviewed at least three times per year.

 - External agencies and other professionals - If the child continues to struggle to meet their targets or more support is needed, additional support may be needed from outside agencies.
 Parents/ carers can also request that referrals are made.
 At all stages, Parents/ Carers will be involved and made aware of any additional provision.